SAP-samples/teched2025-AD161/exercises/ex2/README.md

 ## Exercise 2.6 - Get flights data from xflights app

-After completing these steps you will have both apps xflights and xtravels running, with xtravels being connected to the xflights app as data source for flight data.
+After completing these steps, you will have both apps xflights and xtravels running, with xtravels being connected to the xflights app as data source for flight data.

 As technique for the data transfer we here use "Data Federation via Initial Load replication".